-Lovely to meet my cousin for the first time.
-He kindly collected us from Pegli to drive us to Valle Calde, which is about half an hour from Pegli, to have lunch and meet his parents for the first time.
+Lovely meeting my cousin for the very first time, and kindly collected us from Pegli for the drive to Valle Calde, which is about half an hour away, to have lunch and meet his parents.

-Many fruit trees adorn the grounds here, even a Kiwi Fruit tree.
+Many fruit trees adorn the grounds, even a Kiwi Fruit tree.

-Meeting my cousins for the first time was great and we spoke for hours; also ended up staying for dinner.
+Meeting my cousins for the first time is great and we spoke for hours, ending up staying for dinner.
 So hospitable and kind.

 Remember, food is never a fleeting moment in Italy.

-Strange how you meet people for the first time and you feel as if you’ve known them for an age…a lovely encounter.
+Strange how you meet people for the first time and you feel as if you have known them for an age…a lovely encounter.